Itinerary: Compact Napa Valley town is an ideal destination for wine tasting, dining, and shopping on foot.

 Before dinner, settle in at the Napa Valley Railway Inn, less than 50 steps from Cornerstone Cellars.
 It won’t take long: when your room’s ready, the inn texts the key code; after that, you’re on your own.
 Most of the accommodations at this eight-room inn that shares a parking lot with Yountville’s old passenger station are, fittingly, retired railroad cars.
 The Napa Valley Railway Inn’s rooms, furnished simply but comfortably and impeccably clean, represent one of Yountville’s best lodging values during the off-season.
 Even at the height of high season, when rates creep up, rooms here are often half the price of those at tonier properties but just as convenient to tasting, dining, and shopping.
 Address: 6523 Washington St., near Yount St.

 Nearby alternatives: The smallest rooms at Maison Fleurie (6529 Yount), an old-school bed-and-breakfast executed with French-boutique savoir faire, rival the railroad cars in affordability if not size.
-Splurge across the street at Bardessono (6526 Yount), a full-service luxury resort and spa that’s so eco-friendly it’s one of the world’s few certified LEED Platinum hotels.
+Splurge at Bardessono (6526 Yount), a full-service luxury resort and spa that’s so eco-friendly it’s one of the world’s few certified LEED Platinum hotels.

 5 pm